 systemctl restart apache2.

-- Now assign the required owner permissions for the Nextcloud directory the web server user with the command
+- Now assign the required owner permissions for the Nextcloud directory to the web server user with the command

 chown -R www-data:www-data /var/www/html/nextcloud/.